 The individuals who cooperate in such a function belong to the cultural system only through those processes by which they contribute to the realization of the function.
 Nevertheless, they participate in these processes with their whole being, which means that a domain based purely on the system’s functional purpose can never be constructed.
 Rather, other aspects of human nature are also constantly at work in this domain supplementing the energies devoted to the system’s functions.
 (1910/SW.III, 208)

 Individuals give only part of themselves to these more inclusive systems, yet they can express their whole being through this part.
 No cultural system will embody merely the purposes it was meant to fulfill.
 That is why it is crucial to reconceive purposive systems as productive systems.
 A productive nexus or system may be purposive in a general sense without fulfilling a determinate purpose.
 It is to be understood more generally as producing objectifications that express human values as well as purposes—leaving open the extent to which specific goals are achieved.
 The important thing is how human values and purposes are expressed in productive systems and how their meaning is to be understood.

-As in the essay “The Rise of Hermeneutics,” understanding is said to involve a process of referring back from outer sensory phenomena to a reality that is inner.
+As in the essay “The Rise of Hermeneutics”, understanding is said to involve a process of referring back from outer sensory phenomena to a reality that is inner.
 But now in The Formation of the Historical World in the Human Sciences Dilthey recognizes that this inner reality need not be psychological in nature.
 He uses the example of how the statutes of a state express the common will of a community.
 The inner content of the laws on the books is a legal meaning formation.
 The expressions we read in law books articulate an inner relation among legal imperatives.
 What is expressed in these laws is not the mental states of individual legislators, but a general way of regulating human relations.
 Dilthey makes the same claim for individual poetic creations.
 What is expressed in a drama is

 An expression of lived experience can contain more of the nexus of psychic life than any introspection can catch sight of.
-It draws from the depths not illuminated by consciousness.
-But at the same time, it is characteristic of the expression of lived experience that its relation to the spiritual or human content expressed in it can only be made available to understanding within limits.
-Such expressions are not to be judged as true or false but as truthful or untruthful.
-(Dilthey 2002, 227)
+It draws from depths not illuminated by consciousness.
+But at the same time, it is characteristic of an expression of lived experience that its relation to the spiritual or human content expressed in it can only be made available to understanding within limits.
+Such expressions are not to be judged as true or false but as truthful or untruthful. (ca. 1910/SW.III, 227)

 A work of art is often more disclosive of human life in general than of the specific life of the artist.
-It may disclose something about the state of mind or the attitude of the artist, but a work of art will only be great if its “spiritual content is liberated from its creator” (Dilthey 2002, 228).
+It may disclose something about the state of mind or the attitude of the artist, but a work of art will only be great if its “spiritual content is liberated from its creator” (ca. 1910/SW.III, 228).

 After having analyzed these three kinds of manifestations of life, which can be called theoretical, practical and disclosive respectively, Dilthey proceeds to distinguish various modes of understanding them.
 Elementary understanding goes back to the associative relation that normally exists between an expression and what is expressed in it.
 It assimilates the meanings that are commonly attached to expressions in the community that we grow up in.
 Dilthey uses Hegel’s concept of “objective spirit” to account for this commonality of meaning.
-Objective spirit embodies “the manifold forms in which a commonality existing among individuals has objectified itself in the world of the senses,” allowing the past to become “a continuously enduring present for us” (Dilthey 2002, 229).
+Objective spirit embodies “the manifold forms in which a commonality existing among individuals has objectified itself in the world of the senses”, allowing the past to become “a continuously enduring present for us” (ca. 1910/SW.III, 229).
 Whereas Hegel restricted objective spirit to the legal, economic and political aspects of historical life, Dilthey expands the concept to include not only the sciences, but also the triad of art, religion and philosophy that Hegel had assigned to absolute spirit.
 But most of all, objective spirit embodies the everyday, mundane aspects of life that we grow up with.

 This common background suffices for the elementary understanding of everyday life.
 But whenever the common meaning of life-manifestations is called into question for some reason, higher understanding becomes necessary.
 This can occur because of an apparent inconsistency among judgments or expressions, or because of an ambiguity that attaches to them or because of a complexity that we have not come upon before.
 Higher understanding cannot continue to rely on the common meanings of an expression that derive from a shared local background between speaker and listener, writer and reader.
 Higher understanding must replace the sphere of commonality, where inference by analogy suffices, with that of universality, where inductive inference must take over.
 Here the human sciences become relevant by offering the appropriate universal disciplinary contexts that can help to deal with uncertainties of interpretation.
 These universal systematic contexts can be social or political, economic or cultural, secular or religious.
 When expressions can be determined to be functioning in a specific disciplinary context then ambiguities tend to disappear.
 Literary scholars may be able to clarify a puzzling poetic passage by showing it to contain a literary allusion to a classical work with a foreign vocabulary.
 Or they can perhaps clarify it by seeing it as a way of accommodating certain technical demands of the genre as such.
 These cases of higher understanding establish a larger context of reference.

 However, higher understanding can also focus on more specific contexts related to the work or its author.
-The consideration of such contexts should come only at the conclusion of the interpretive process and represents a shift from exploring the relation “of expression to what is expressed” toward the relation “of what has been produced to productivity” (Dilthey 2002, 233).
+The consideration of such contexts should come only at the conclusion of the interpretive process and represents a shift from exploring the relation “of expression to what is expressed” toward the relation “of what has been produced to productivity” (ca. 1910/SW.III, 233).
 Here we move from meaning relationships to something like a productive relationship to which knowledge about the authors becomes relevant.
 But the first recourse here is to consult more of the products of the author.
 How does a sentence fit into a paragraph, a chapter, a whole work, or a corpus as a whole?
 Only if these contexts fail to resolve the problem may we consider psychological claims about the author.
 The understanding of the individuality of an author should only bring in psychological factors as a last resort.
-Dilthey writes “we understand individuals by means of their affinities, their commonalities.
-This process presupposes the connection between the universally human and individuation.
-On the basis of what is universal, we can see individuation extended to the manifoldness of human existence” (Dilthey 2002, 233–34).
+Dilthey writes

 Whereas the arts can expand the horizon of our lived experience by means of the ideal and imaginary means of fiction, history must do so by a process of structural articulation.
 The task of the human sciences is to analyze the productive nexus of history as it exhibits itself in stable formations or systematic structures.
 The productive nexus of history differs from the causal nexus of nature in producing values and arriving at purposes.